jenrom/LogSpy/Libs/readme.txt

 This directory contains all required external libraries that are used in this project and tools used for building the application

-//Automated Tests
+//Automated Tests and Analysis
  - Rhino Mocks 3.5
  - Nunit
+ - NCover
  - Project White
- - Fitnesse and Fit
+ - NDepend
- - NDepend OR Fxop
+ - Fxop

+//Build tools
+ - NAnt

 //WPF
  - PRISM
- - Calibrun
- - WpfMole

 //Common development tools
  - Log4Net
- - StructureMap, Unity
+ - StructureMap
+ - Common service locator